riojosdev/100-days-of-code/log.md

 Also DEFCON is starting from tomorrow.
 So I probably would be around that.
 Let's see what I can pick up!

 **Link(s) to work**: None

+### Day 68: Aug 9, 2020

+**Today's Progress**: Made DefCon SafeMode Logo as a CSS Illustration

+**Thoughts:** I was attending the Defcon SafeMode and I was impressed by it as a whole that I decided to make a CSS illustration as my contribution.
+Also to network with other CSS fans.

+**Link(s) to work**: [DefCon Safe Mode icon CSS illustration](https://codepen.io/sreadyila/pen/NWNqdEv)